Skip to main content

 Dashboard view showing metrics grouped by customer_id metadata key with usage statistics per customer

-Metadata can be used in the when block of gateway configurations to selectively apply rules.
+Use metadata in the when block of gateway configurations to target specific applications, environments, or customers — without changing client code.
 For example, to rate limit requests from the dev environment:

 name: ratelimiting-config